-The term overfeeding is closely related to algae.
 Waste resulting from overfeeding must never be greater than the tanks’ own ability to break down this waste.
 If it exceeds the breakdown capacity of the aquarium, the water column is thrown out of balance, contributing to the decisive factors for fast and sudden algae outbreaks.

 Overstocking an aquarium has the same effects as overfeeding.
 If the stocking rate exceeds the tanks’ limitations the results are equal to the effects of overfeeding.